 Then, stand back and watch them multiply.

-You’d be surprised how fast it goes.
+You’d be surprised how fast bulbs can naturalize.

-Crews have bulb planting drills, either electric or powered by a small engine.
+At Level Green, our crews have bulb planting drills, either electric or powered by a small engine.
 One person drills the hole, the other drops in the bulb.

 “Two guys can plant a couple hundred bulbs in an hour,” Delano says.